In Your Town. On Your Team.

 Breach of Duty

-Once you establish that the responsible party owed your loved one a duty, you’ll need to prove that they breached that duty in some way.
+After showing that the responsible party had a duty to your loved one, you must then prove that they breached that duty in some way.
 Going back to the driving example, if a driver operates their car while intoxicated, they breached their duty to others on the road.
 Rather than driving with care, they willfully disregarded others’ safety.

 Causation